alwyn1024/x3-core/README.md

 X3 Core XDK
 ===========

 The X3 Core XDK is a cross-platform 3D graphics development kit for the Xojo programming language.
-The XDK consists of two modules, X3Core and X3IO.
-X3Core contains all the core objects and methods needed for rendering, while X3IO provides routines to save and load 3D assets.
+X3Core contains all the classes and methods needed to render, load and save 3D assets.

 Usage
 -----